 Integrated Behavioral Health is Health, Mental Health, and Behavioral Health

 The Integrated Behavioral Health Track program is the result of a grant received by the University of Kentucky Colleges of Social Work and Medicine from the United States Health Resources and Services Administration (HRSA).
 The purpose of this grant is to improve access to behavioral health services for at risk children, adolescents and transition age adults (18-25) by increasing the number of well-prepared behavioral health social workers in primary care through Kentucky.
-The University of Kentucky College of Social Work will recruit 92 Students to the Masters of Social Work degree program through the HRSA grant program.
 The Integrated Behavioral Track program will include field placements in primary care clinics along with training activities to further expand Kentucky's behavioral health workforce.

-The program is open to University of Kentucky graduate students admitted to the Masters of Social Work program with the Clinical Social Work Concentration
+The program is open to University of Kentucky graduate students admitted to the Master of Social Work program with the Clinical Social Work Concentration

-- Application to IBH and the Masters of Social Work program is open to all undergrads from the social sciences fields
+Application to IBH and the Master of Social Work program is open to all undergrads from the social sciences fields

-- In addition, a student must earn a first semester Masters of Social Work GPA of 3.75 or above (first six hours of Advanced Standing Masters of Social Work students)
+In addition, a student must earn a first semester Master of Social Work GPA of 3.50 or above

 This project was made possible by grant #G02HP27983, which was received by the University of Kentucky College of Social Work in collaboration with the University of Kentucky Family and Community Medicine from the US Health Resources and Services Administration (HRSA) as part of the White House “The Time is Now” initiative.
 The grant’s purpose is to improve access to behavioral health services for at risk children, adolescents and transition age adults by increasing the number of well-prepared behavioral health social workers in primary care throughout Kentucky.